-Have you ever wondered what shoes Japanese people wear?
-Have you heard of geta, zori, uwabaki, surippa, setta, okobo, waraji and others?
-In this article, we will get to know 10 sandals, shoes, flip flops and other traditional shoes from Japan.
+Ever wondered what shoes the Japanese wear? ever heard of geta, zori, uwabaki, surippa, setta, okobo, waraji and others?
+In this article, we are going to know 10 sandals, shoes, flip flops and other traditional shoes from Japan.

-The traditional japanese shoes are important in the history of Japan and the world.
-Many of the flip flops we wear today were of Japanese origin, so much so that in Maranhão the Hawaiians are called Japonesa.
+Traditional Japanese shoes are important in the history of Japan and the world.
+Many of the flip flops we use today had Japanese origins, so much so that in Maranhão the Havaianas are called Japanese.
 Ready for this adventure?

 Zori - The Japanese Havaianas

-At zouri [草履] are flat Japanese sandals with strips that can be made of rice straw, leather, lacquered wood, cloth, rubber or synthetic material.
-At zori they are basically Japanese slippers with Y handles similar to Hawaiian ones.
+At zouri [草履] are flat Japanese sandals with straps that can be made of rice straw, leather, lacquered wood, cloth, rubber or synthetic material.
+At zori They are basically Japanese flip-flops with Y-shaped handles similar to Hawaiian ones.

-Traditional zori are usually worn with the gi together with a sock called tabi.
-They are open to avoid sweating on the feet due to the humid climate of Japan.
-The vast majority are made of rice straw, but some are made of wood.
+Traditional zori are usually worn with a kimono along with a sock called a tabi.
+They are open to prevent foot sweating due to Japan's humid climate.
+Most of them are made of rice straw, but some are made of wood.

-These slippers are believed to have been created under the influence of China and Egypt and their origins date back to the Heian Period (794-1192).
-Havaianas were blatantly inspired by zori, we recommend reading our articles on zori and its similarity to Hawaiian.
+It is believed that these slippers were created with influence from China and Egypt and their origins date back to the Heian Period (794-1192).
+Havaianas were blatantly inspired by zori, we recommend reading our articles on zori and its resemblance to Hawaiian.

-Geta [下駄] is a traditional Japanese sandal, with a wooden base, similar to a clog, it serves to prevent the foot from coming into contact with the ground.
-They are used with traditional Japanese clothing, such as kimono or yukata, or during the summer.
+geta [下駄] is a traditional Japanese sandal, with a wooden base, similar to a clog, it serves to prevent the foot from coming into contact with the ground.
+They are worn with traditional Japanese clothing, such as kimono or yukata, or during the summer.

-The geta they are the oldest shoes in Japan, widely used in swamps and rice fields to avoid dirtying clothes and feet, the teeth are suitable for mountainous and rigid terrain.
-Geta makes a noise when you walk what the Japanese call karankoron.
+You geta are the oldest shoes in Japan, widely used in swamps and rice paddies to avoid soiling clothes and feet, the teeth are suitable for mountainous and hard terrain.
+Geta makes a noise when you walk that the Japanese call karankoron.

 Currently the geta is mainly used by geisha, some modern shoes try to imitate the geta, but the traditional one is made of wood with one or two teeth.
-If you want to know more, we recommend reading our article on geta, the Japanese wooden footwear.
+If you want to know more, we recommend reading our article about geta, the Japanese wooden shoe.

 Surippa - Japanese slip slippers

 Surippa [スリッパ] comes from English slip and literally means to slip.
-It gets its name from its ease of being put on just by sliding its feet inside it.
-It looks a lot like shoes but they are open at the bottom and sometimes in the front.
+It gets its name from its ease of being put on just by sliding your feet inside it.
+It is very similar to the shoes but they are open at the bottom and sometimes at the front.

-They also do not have fasteners or knots to tighten, with different sizes and models for internal and external use.
-Due to their ease of putting on, they are widely placed inside houses in the genkan to be used by visitors.
+They also don't have clasps or knots to fasten, with different sizes and models for indoor and outdoor use.
+Due to their ease of wearing, they are widely placed inside houses in the genkan to be used by visitors.

-Uwabaki [上履き] are hallway or indoor slippers widely used in public places such as schools, gymnasiums, offices, theater and other public offices.
-They are also called upper shoes or Uwagutsu [上靴].
+uwabaki [上履き] are hallway or indoor slippers widely used in public places such as schools, gyms, offices, theaters and other public offices.
+They are also called upper shoes or uwagutsu [上靴].

-Unlike the surippa it has some handles for attaching to the feet, it is opened only on top resembling a little moccasin.
-They are generally seen more in schools, especially in primary school where students even write their names on it.
+different from surippa It has some straps to attach to the feet, it is open only at the top, somewhat resembling a moccasin.
+They are usually seen more in schools, especially in primary schools where students even write their names on it.

 They are usually made of rubber and cover the toes and heels.
-These shoes are not always tied, some are just fitting, since schools encourage students to be barefoot in some situations.
+These shoes are not always tied together, some are just fitting, as schools encourage students to go barefoot in some situations.

 Setta - Sandal with leather sole

-Setta [雪駄] are Japanese sandals with leather soles in order to confer a waterproof function, they have an iron tail at the bottom, they are durable, against moisture and resistant to damage.
-The upper part is woven with bamboo, leather or synthetic material.
+setta [雪駄] are Japanese sandals with a leather sole intended to provide a waterproof function, have an iron tail at the bottom, are durable, moisture resistant and damage resistant.
+The upper is woven with bamboo, leather or synthetic material.

-Some claim to be a type of geta, but it looks more like zori popular with men.
-The name setta literally means snow shoes.
-The technique jikazuge fixes the leather bottom directly on the top.
+Some claim to be a kind of geta, but looks more like zori popular among men.
+The name arrow literally means snow shoes. the technique jikazuge fixes the leather bottom directly to the top.

-Formerly footwear is called Sekida and was created for tea master Sen no Rikyu to be used in the garden of his tea house on snowy days.
+In the past, footwear was called sekida and was created for tea master Sen no Rikyu to be used in his teahouse garden on snowy days.
 The name was changed from sekida to “setta” when migrated to eastern Japan.

-Okobo [おこぼ] are thick wooden clogs, a type of high heels used by an apprentice geisha (maiko).
-Its name changes region and may also be known by pokkuri, koppori, pokkuriko and bokkurigeta.
+Okobo [おこぼ] are thick wooden clogs, a type of high heel worn by apprentice geisha (maiko).
+Its name changes from region to region and may also be known as pokkuri, koppori, pokkuriko and bokkurigeta.
 That's because some have a hole in their sole with a bell to make noise.

-As well as the geta, your practical goal is not to dirty the gi.
-This type of footwear was already a fashion reference, it used to lacquer wood in order to make drawings and arts.
-In some cases it is used together with the tabi stocking.
+As well as the geta, its practical objective is not to soil the kimono.
+This type of footwear was once a fashion reference, it was used to lacquer the wood in order to make drawings and arts.
+In some cases it is used together with the sock called tabi.

-Children usually wear this type of shoes, especially during the festival shichigosan.
-It has a large base cut from a single piece of wood, usually made of paulownia.
+Children often wear this type of footwear, especially during the festival. shichigosan.
+It has a large base cut from a single piece of wood, usually made from paulownia.
 The height of an okobo can reach up to 15 centimeters.

 Waraji – the poor man's slipper

-Waraji [草鞋] is a traditional Japanese shoe used in the past by ordinary people and was made using straw ropes.
-The toes traditionally protrude slightly over the edge of the waraji.
+Waraji [草鞋] is a traditional Japanese footwear used in the past by common people and was made using straw ropes.
+The toes traditionally protrude slightly out over the edge of the waraji.

-The waraji they are made with rice straw or hemp, cotton and palm.
+You waraji are made with rice or hemp straw, cotton and palm.
 Ropes made of the same material wrap around the ankles and secure the sole to the foot.
-Today waraji are still used in festivals and by Buddhist monks.
+Today waraji are still used at festivals and by Buddhist monks.

-It should not be used on hard or paved soil, it will wear out and decrease its durability.
-This shoe was useful in the past when there were no paved roads, walking on the ground allowed the soil to enter the straw cracks, thus reducing friction wear.
+It should not be used on hard or paved ground, this will wear out and decrease its durability.
+This shoe was useful in the past when paved roads did not exist, walking on the ground allowed the soil to enter the crevices in the straw, thus reducing frictional wear.

 Kigutsu - Wooden Boots